emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/10-raster-plot.md

 # import DSM data
 DSM_SJER <-
   rast("data/NEON-DS-Airborne-Remote-Sensing/SJER/DSM/SJER_dsmCrop.tif")

+# If you are getting an error, check your file path:
+# You might need change your file path to:
+# "data/2009586/NEON-DS-Airborne-Remote-Sensing/SJER/DSM/SJER_dsmCrop.tif"

 # convert to a df for plotting
 DSM_SJER_df <- as.data.frame(DSM_SJER, xy = TRUE)

 # import DSM hillshade
 DSM_hill_SJER <-
   rast("data/NEON-DS-Airborne-Remote-Sensing/SJER/DSM/SJER_dsmHill.tif")

+# If you are getting an error, check your file path:
+# You might need change your file path to:
+# "data/2009586/NEON-DS-Airborne-Remote-Sensing/SJER/DSM/SJER_dsmHill.tif"

 # convert to a df for plotting
 DSM_hill_SJER_df <- as.data.frame(DSM_hill_SJER, xy = TRUE)